xybu/ugl-server/README.md

     "expiration": "2014-02-16T20:58:30+00:00",
     "data": {
 		"user_id": 12345,
-		"ugl_token": a_long_hashed_string_token
+		"ugl_token": something
     }
 }
 ```

+Notes:

-The client should save the `user_id` and `ugl_token` and send them back to the server
+* The client should save the `user_id` and `ugl_token` and send them back to the server
-so that the server can identify the user as logged in.
-Think of the `ugl_token` as a
+when requesting information so that the server can identify the user as logged in.
+Think
-special, volatile password associated with the user.
+of the `ugl_token` as a special, volatile password associated with the user.
+* After first logging in, client should fetch the profile of the user and cache the profile array.
+	* When the profile array data gets changed, server will return a new profile array for the client to update local cache.

 #### Associated Errors
 * 100 - Email or password not provided